eclipsednoir/HMAC-SHA512-Password-Generator/docs/hmac-password-security-overview.md

 64^22 = 2^132 ≈ 5.44 × 10^39
 ```

-This represents over 131 bits of entropy.
+This represents up to 132 bits of entropy.

 Even with 1 million GPUs running at 1 billion guesses per second (10^15 guesses/sec), it would take: